bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/archytas.md

 title: Archytas Of Tarentum
 born: -428
 died: -350
-keywords: Archytas, conic sections, ellipse, parabola, hyperbola, analytic geometry, Euclid
+keywords: archytas,archytas
-description: Archytas was a Greek philosopher, mathematician, statesman and pioneer of conic sections, analytic geometry, arithmetic means and double-positioning, who rediscovered Euclid's works.
+description: Archytas was a Greek mathematician, statesman and philosopher who worked on the harmonic mean and the problem of duplicating the cube.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---